Grafter workforce supply

-Grafter also provides an easy online payment solution, with all payment and CIS tax calculations completed by the system.
+Grafter also provides an easy online payment solution (optional or you can just pay directly yoursel) , with all payment and CIS tax calculations completed by the system.
 It is integrated with HMRC and confirms the CIS tax rates for the workers, making sure it is clear upfront how much people will get paid and what tax will be collected from them.

 With this digital solution, entering time worked each week is as simple as clicking a button, and the confirmed amount gets paid directly to the worker with just a small platform fee for using the platform based on the amount paid to the worker.
 This clear and transparent payment provides a better experience for workers.
 The platform doesn't allow for payments below national minimum wage and has built-in anti-money laundering checks so ensues everything is legitimate.